Harshith-Reddy11/Remote-Sensing-Image-Analysis-Using-Deep-Learning/README.md

 ## 🎯 Objectives
 - Automate **object detection** in satellite and aerial imagery.
 - Accurately classify objects into **5 categories**: Car, Boat, Tree, Vegetation, and Aeroplane .
-- Improve detection **accuracy, speed, and scalability** compared to traditional methods
+- Improve detection **accuracy, speed, and scalability** compared to traditional methods .
-- Enable applications in **environmental monitoring, surveillance, and urban planning**
+- Enable applications in **environmental monitoring, surveillance, and urban planning**.

 ---